-11.2 Appeals against exclusions
+12.2 Appeals against exclusions

 When an appeals panel meets to consider an exclusion, they consider the circumstances under which the child was excluded, consider any representation by parents/carers and the LA, and consider whether the child should be reinstated.
 If the governors' appeals panel decides that a child should be reinstated, the Head Teacher must comply with this ruling.

-12. Monitoring arrangements
+13. Monitoring arrangements

-This behaviour policy will be reviewed by the Headteacher and Gosforth Park First School Governing Body every academic year.
-At each review, the policy will be approved by the Headteacher.
+This behaviour policy will be reviewed by the Headteacher and Gosforth Park First School Governing Body at the beginning of each academic year.

-13. Links with other policies
+14. Links with other policies